-If you're like me and your reality is that you have 20-30 minutes to get a healthy meal on the table, one that your kids will actually want to eat, before running off to soccer, dance, baseball, swimming, volunteering, meetings or wherever it is that you need to be, you need these Weight Watchers friendly Turkey Sloppy Joes recipe in your life!
-They are 4 WW points on my plan, but you can find out how many WW points they are on your plan HERE.
+If you're like me and your reality is that you have 20-30 minutes to get a healthy meal on the table, one that your kids will actually want to eat, before running off to soccer, dance, baseball, swimming, volunteering, meetings or wherever it is that you need to be, you need these Weight Watchers friendly Healthy Turkey Sloppy Joes in your life!

 Jump to:

-You only need 6 ingredients to make these healthy sloppy joes!
+You only need 5 simple ingredients to make these healthy sloppy joes (and buns/bread of your choice)!

-- ground turkey or chicken * You could use extra lean ground beef, but just be sure to adjust for WW points
+- lean ground turkey or ground chicken * You could use extra lean ground beef, but just be sure to adjust for WW points

 - ketchup